Application over Memorisation – Learning to Learn and the Parallels between Law and Maths

 A Hypothetical Case

 Facts: Lila is a first-year JD student.
 She has never learned how to study for subjects that required application rather than memorisation.
-Lila could tell you what year pottery was invented in Ancient Egypt but in Mathematical Methods, Lila struggled to apply the rules for solving a function if it was (-3/2) rather than (-2/3) because Lila had only ever seen (-2/3) and therefore every method of solving the function went out the window and this new, scary problem meant she could no longer solve it.
-Lila has realised that she is facing the same problem with her law subjects: if Jenny had given 20k to Bob Parker for a house that Bob Parker refused to give her and was awarded 20k in an equitable remedy and the new hypothetical on the exam meant Lisa gave Bill 30k, Lila no longer knew what a ‘reasonable’ remedy would be because she had only ever dealt with 20k not 30k.
+Lila could recall which year each ruler died in Ancient Egypt but in Mathematical Methods, Lila struggled to apply the rules for solving a function if it was (-3/2) rather than (-2/3) because Lila had only ever seen (-2/3) and therefore every method of solving the function went out the window and this new, scary problem meant she could no longer solve it.
+Lila has realised that she is facing the same problem with her law subjects: in a take-home exercise where Jenny had given 20k to Bob Parker for a house that Bob Parker refused to hand over to her and Jenny was awarded 20k in an equitable remedy, the new hypothetical on the exam where Lisa gave Bill 30k meant that Lila no longer knew what a ‘reasonable’ remedy would be because she had only ever dealt with 20k not 30k.

 Issue: